-Emily: Hi everybody.
-This is Emily Richards and I'm here with Zach Flanigan of Phoenix Audio Technologies.
-Zach, want to quickly introduce yourself?
+I'm here with Zach Flanigan of Phoenix Audio Technologies.
+Zach can you introduce yourself?

-Emily: For anybody that is not familiar with Phoenix Audio would you give us a quick snapshot of what you do, your company’s history, all that good stuff?
+Can you give us a quick snapshot of what you do and your company’s history?

-Emily: Thank you.
-My next question: CRS (conference room systems) spent Infocomm in Phoenix Audio's booth this year.
+CRS (conference room systems) spent Infocomm in Phoenix Audio's booth this year.
 One of the things we noticed was that the stingray was a really hot item.
-I was hoping you could tell us what integrators and DIYers love about the stingray.
+I was hoping you could tell us what integrators and DIYers love about the stingray?